Bay Area Health Psychology

 • If we have reason to believe that an elder person, 65 years or older, or a dependent adult has been abused, abandoned or neglected, we are required by law to file a report with an appropriate government agency.
 Once the report is filed, we may be required to provide additional information.

-• If we believe that there is imminent risk that a patient will inflict serious physical harm or death on him/herself, we may be required to take protective actions.
-These actions may include attempting to have the patient hospitalized, calling the police, or contacting the patient's family members or others who can assist in protecting the patient.
+• If we believe that there is imminent risk that a client will inflict serious physical harm or death on him/herself, we may be required to take protective actions.
+These actions may include attempting to have the client hospitalized, calling the police, or contacting the client's family members or others who can assist in protecting the client.

 There are two additional situations in which we are not legally required to take action, but we reserve the right to do so at our professional discretion to protect others from harm.

-• If we believe that a patient and/or someone else is or may be preparing to engage in or assist in the preparation or execution of violence against identified, unidentified, or as-yet-to-be-identified victims currently or at any time in the future, we reserve the right to notify law enforcement and share relevant information disclosed to us by the patient or anyone else in or out of sessions or services.
+• If we believe that a client and/or someone else is or may be preparing to engage in or assist in the preparation or execution of violence against identified, unidentified, or as-yet-to-be-identified victims currently or at any time in the future, we reserve the right to notify law enforcement and share relevant information disclosed to us by the client or anyone else in or out of sessions or services.

 Professional Records